 Hope the details helped you understand “What is a good Janka hardness for hardwood floor”.
 For more on hardwood and flooring please see below suggested readings.

 Understanding the room layout (the size and shape of your room) helps you to decide the tile layout.
-It may be perfectly square, rectangular or totally different shape.
-It matters while you select a tile.
-Read More…
+Your room may be perfectly square, rectangular or totally different shape.
+It matters while you select a tile!
+Read more on “Selecting tiles for floors and walls?”